Diffusion Models for Constrained Domains: Background

 \paragraph{Continuous diffusion models.} We briefly recall the framework for constructing continuous diffusion processes introduced by \citet{song2020score} in the context of generative modelling over $\rset^d$.
-First, we consider a forward \textit{noising process} $(\bfX_{t})_{t \in \ccint{0,T}}$ which progressively noise a data distribution $p_0$ into a Gaussian $\mathrm{N}(0,\Id)$.
-In particular we consider an Ornstein–Uhlenbeck (OU) process which is defined by the following stochastic differential equation (SDE)
+At minimum diffusion models need four things: \begin{enumerate*}[label=(\roman*)] \item A forward noising process converging to an invariant distribution. \item A time reversal for the reverse process. \item A discretization of the continuous-time process for the forward/reverse process. \item A score matching loss --- in this paper we will focus on the implicit score matching loss. \end{enumerate*} \citet{song2020score} consider a forward \textit{noising process} $(\bfX_{t})_{t \in \ccint{0,T}}$ which progressively noises a data distribution $p_0$ into a Gaussian $\mathrm{N}(0,\Id)$.
+More precisely $(\bfX_{t})_{t \in \ccint{0,T}}$ is an Ornstein–Uhlenbeck (OU) process which is given by the following stochastic differential equation (SDE)

 Under mild conditions on $p_0$, the time-reversed process $(\overleftarrow{\bfX}_t)_{t \in \ccint{0,T}} = (\bfX_{T-t})_{t \in \ccint{0,T}}$ also satisﬁes an SDE \citep{cattiaux2021time,haussmann1986time} given by